citihub/probr/examples/terraform/azure/cloudshell/aks/README.md

 - After the directory is created, click Upload, upload the code in cloudshell directory.

-- Open cloudshell and navigate to you clouddrive where you will see the you upload code.
+- Open cloudshell and navigate to you clouddrive where you will see the your uploaded code.

 - Make sure your Cloudshell is configured for bash